altfatterz/altfatterz.github.io/_posts/2019-07-07-spring-boot-app-on-openshift.md

 ### ConfigMap and Secret

-Before deploying the `customer-service` application let's create a `ConfigMap` and `Secret` with keys that the `customer-service` is using:
+Before deploying the `customer-service` application we create a `ConfigMap` and `Secret` with keys that the `customer-service` is using:

 ```bash
 oc create configmap openshift-spring-boot-demo-config-map \